<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2238724&amp;fmt=gif">

 • Post quality photos and videos that are more likely to catch peoples’ eye.

-• Encourage conversations - Ask questions in your post copy or in the comments.
+• Engage with your audience - Ask questions in your post copy or in the comments.

 • Tell a story - People like brands that are more human, making it easier for them to connect.